whlteXbread/GPU-Jupyterhub/Readme.md

 then install texlive:

 ```
-apt-get install texlive-full
+apt-get install texlive-latex-extra dvipng
 ```

-now your container is 4GB+ larger, but you can use latex in your plots. also you have to do this every time your container starts.
+now your container is 1GB+ larger, but you can use latex in your plots. also you have to do this every time your container starts.

 ### updating an ssl cert